 Top ten tips for clients ▽

 - Never submit illustrative images embedded or pasted into a PowerPoint (or other presentation) file, an MS Word (or other word-processor) document, a PDF, or any other document.
-Images must in their native format only (for print, preferably TIFF for photos and raster files, Illustrator or EPS for vector files).
+Images must in their native format only: for print, preferably EPS for vector files, TIFF for photos and raster files.
+JPEG is also acceptable for photos if saved/created at maximum quality without ever having been saved multiple times.
+(Each “Save” of a JPEG degrades its quality.)

 - Submit text and graphics separately, whether hard copy or digital files.
 Each digital image must be a single image in a single file in native format with no extraneous text or graphics.

 - When submitting word-processor files, avoid style sheets and keep formatting to a minimum.
 (Italics and underline are fine, but otherwise keep copy plain and simple.
 See Formatting text: Dos and don’ts).